dynamsoft-docs/barcode-reader-docs/performance/read-rate.md

 - `DM_BASED_ON_LOC_BIN` is the most efficient mode when the barcode area is clear and clean.
 It reuses the binary image generated during the localization process.
 - `DM_THRESHOLD_BINARIZATION` is preferred when the barcode content modules have distinct colour contrast with the background.

-The following 6 modes provides more adaptability to handle more complicated situations.
+The following 6 modes provide more adaptability to handle more complicated situations.
 - `DM_DIRECT_BINARIZATION` is preferred when the barcode content modules have varying illumination levels.
 - `DM_GRAY_EQUALIZATION` is preferred when the barcode content modules have low colour contrast with the background.
 - `DM_SMOOTHING` is preferred when the barcode area has intensive noise or textures.